 St. Ignatius called us to “transform the world” and as graduates of a Jesuit, Catholic university we share a commitment to be men and women for others.
 Learn how you can answer the call.

-SCU DAY OF SERVICE
+MONTH OF SERVICE

 Each April we celebrate the anniversary of the Alumni Association through service.
 To protect the health and safety of our communities, we have moved our April 2020 Month of Service to November.
 In the meantime, you can support your community from afar: call an elderly friend or family member, send a note to brighten someone’s day, or contact your local food bank to find ways to help.

 SEASON OF SERVICE

 During the holidays we reach out to those in need and spread some Bronco cheer.
 Accompany other alumni and friends in a service project near you.

 CALLING ALL BRONCOS

 If you have a special organization that needs a group of awesome volunteers to help out for a few hours, consider organizing an AFO project in your area.
 Or, if you are interested in learning more about being the Bronco AFO ambassador for your area, contact Sarah Bonini in the Alumni Association for more information.

 45 Alumni.
 90 minutes.
 1,000 Meals for the Hungry.